No. 7 Maryland dominates Iowa to repeat as tourney champ - WTMJ

 Then there were moments when the talent was undeniably unique.
 Late in the first half, Angel Reese threw a no-look, wrap-around pass inside to Faith Masonius, who finished with a reverse layup.
 And both of those players come off the bench.

+“Our teammates have proven they are scorers just like us,” Miller said.

-About that balance, in addition to Bibby, Mimi Collins had 17 points and six rebounds, Diamond Miller 15 points and six assists, Katie Benzan 14 points and six assists, and Ashley Owusu 12 points and seven assists.
+About that balance, in addition to Bibby, Mimi Collins had 17 points and six rebounds, Katie Benzan 14 points and six assists, and Ashley Owusu 12 points and seven assists.

 Maryland’s unselfish ballhandlers had a 29-19 advantage in assists.
 Maryland’s bench outscored Iowa’s 23-9.
 And the Terrapins produced more in the paint, 46-30.